Mount Elgin Industrial School

 So began the daily regime at the Mount Eglin Industrial Institute.
 The speaker is a former student who attended the school in the late 1920s and remembers well how cold she felt at night with only a few thin blankets to cover her, the antiseptic-smelling Lifebuoy soap, the strap—given for a variety of reasons, such as speaking her Oneida language—and the never-ending flights of stairs.
 At the same time, she recalls that “in a way when you look back it was good training.”

 Many former students speak of both severe discipline and the usefulness of the practical skills learned.
 Others recall the loneliness they felt when away from home but also the more pleasant times, playing outdoors with friends, or the support and kindness of many of the teachers.
 Students also describe the innovative ways that children circumvented the institution’s rules—either by running away to their homes in local Chippewa, Munsee-Delaware, or Oneida communities, stealing food, or sneaking away in groups to speak their Indigenous languages.
-Throughout the school’s history, students, parents, and band councils wrote petitions, sent delegations, and hired lawyers to demand improved conditions for the children.
+Throughout the school’s history, students, parents, and First Nation councils wrote petitions, sent delegations, and hired lawyers to demand improved conditions for the children.

 The Mount Elgin Industrial Institute was established in 1847 by an agreement between the Wesleyan Methodist Society and the Department of Indian Affairs.
 It opened formally in 1851, one of the first Indian residential schools in Canada.